gridsome/gridsome.org/docs/assets-scripts.md

 }
 </script>
 ```
-This will stop SSR from rendering the component component and coponent is displayed after the vue components are mounted.
+This will stop SSR from rendering the component, and component is displayed after the vue components are mounted.

 Same way you can use any external library that causes issue in server side rendering like `jquery`
 ```javascript